LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab05/Lab5Instructions.md

 Use lab 4, part 2 as a starting point.
 (Originally done for lab 2, part 2.
 It was a review site with a home page and at least three review pages.)

-1. Use float and other appropriate CSS properties to create navigation buttons on each page.
+1. Use float and other appropriate CSS properties to create navigation links on each page.
 2. On  at least one figure:
    - Add padding, a visible border, and margin.
    - Make the corners of the figure rounded.